Sofa (warrior): Etymology

-The word sofa translates into English as "father of the horse" ("so" means horse, and "fa" means "father") or "guardian of the horse".
-This term stems from the original function of the sofa as a caretaker for the horse or horses of Mandinka cavalry commanders called "farari".
+The word sofa translates into English as "father of the horse" (so means horse, and fa means "father") or "guardian of the horse".
+This term stems from the original function of the sofa as a caretaker for the horse or horses of Mandinka cavalry commanders called farari.

 Solomana Kanté suggested that the word sofa was derived from so (town) and fa (killer).

 History

-Sofayi in the Mandinka empire of Mali
+In the Mandinka empire of Mali

 Sofas make their first appearance in oral and written records during the formation of the Mali Empire.
 Sofas were recruited from "jonow" (slaves) captured in battle or bought from afar.
 They could be depended on in most instances for obedience, since their livelihood depended entirely on their master.
 The institution of slavery in the Mali Empire heavily rewarded loyalty, and jonow could rise to civil or military positions of prominence.
 Jonow became part of their master's clan, and were often freed after a certain number of years.

 As part of the clan, jonow were expected to accompany their masters into battle and handle his horse and weapons.
 Initially forbidden from engaging in direct warfare, sofa eventually made up the majority of Mali's infantry army.
 As infantry, they were armed with bows and arrows by the state or, more accurately, royal clans devoted to the state.

 In the forest and swampy areas of the Mali Empire, cavalry was minimized or altogether abandoned making sofas the exclusive instrument of war.
 Sofas were equipped with two quivers, and their bow was small by European standards.
 It could not fire very far or even powerfully, so sofas utilized deadly poisons and fired in arcs to give the arrows strength.
 Sofas also used flaming arrows, especially against fortifications that were often little more than thatch or wooden palisades.

 Some sofas fought as cavalry, at least after being freed, such as Mansa Sakura whom started out his military career as a jonow of the Keita clan.
 He was freed by Sundjata Keita, became a cavalry commander of some renown and eventually usurped the throne of Mali.